AlinVieru/nhs-ae-delays-analysis/README.md

    -Charts display in the correct order (Jan 2024 -> Nov 2025)

  ### Created the key measures used in the report
-   Total Attendances:
+   -Total Attendances:
    SUM(ae_working_set[total_attendances])

-   DTA 4–12h:
+   -DTA 4–12h:
    SUM(ae_working_set[waited_4_12h_dta_to_admission])

-   DTA 12h+:
+   -DTA 12h+:
    SUM(ae_working_set[waited_12h_plus_dta_to_admission])

-   12h+ delays per 1,000 (normalised rate):
+   -12h+ delays per 1,000 (normalised rate):
    DIVIDE([DTA 12h+], [Total Attendances]) * 1000

    Formatted measures (for KPI display):

-   FORMAT([Total Attendances], "#,##0")
+   -FORMAT([Total Attendances], "#,##0")

-   FORMAT([DTA 12h+], "#,##0")
+   -FORMAT([DTA 12h+], "#,##0")

-   FORMAT([DTA 4–12h], "#,##0")
+   -FORMAT([DTA 4–12h], "#,##0")

-   FORMAT ( [DTA 12h+ per 1,000], "0.00" ) & " per 1,000"
+   -FORMAT ( [DTA 12h+ per 1,000], "0.00" ) & " per 1,000"
    Year Month (Display) = FORMAT(ae_working_set[MonthDate], "MMMM/yyyy")

- Built the dashboard visuals to answer the question
+ -Built the dashboard visuals to answer the question

- KPI cards for headline totals and rate
+ -KPI cards for headline totals and rate

- Monthly trend charts for attendances and delays per 1,000
+ -Monthly trend charts for attendances and delays per 1,000

- Scatter plot comparing attendances vs 12+ delays to test the relationship
+ -Scatter plot comparing attendances vs 12+ delays to test the relationship

- Added reference lines and a trend line to support the conclusion
+ -Added reference lines and a trend line to support the conclusion

- Calculated the correlation coefficient (r) between monthly total unplanned attendances and monthly 12+ hour delays,and displayed it.
+ -Calculated the correlation coefficient (r) between monthly total unplanned attendances and monthly 12+ hour delays,and displayed it.

- Set interactions to keep the dashboard stable
+ -Set interactions to keep the dashboard stable

  Clicking a month updates KPIs

- Cross-filtering between the main charts is disabled to avoid charts collapsing
+ -Cross-filtering between the main charts is disabled to avoid charts collapsing

- Summarised what the visuals show and the overall takeaway:
+ -Summarised what the visuals show and the overall takeaway:

   Demand alone does not explain 12+ hour delays.